Nov 15, 2021 11:45 (CEST)

-Although a modern notion of gender requires more than a binary classification of female and male, the current data available for such an analysis is limited.
-Therefore, this analysis only looks at gender in a binary system, but will be improved upon in future years.
+Although gender requires more than a binary classification of female and male, the current data available for such an analysis is limited.
+On the one hand, many institutions do not yet collect gender data in a more inclusive way, while on the other hand numbers are too small to allow for any disaggregation by additional variables.
+Therefore, this analysis only looks at gender in a binary system and will be improved upon in future years.
 As a first step in 2020, U-Multirank introduced the category ’non-binary/diverse’ into its student survey.
 Additionally, U-Multirank will continue to extend its definition of gender in ongoing and upcoming data collections, including surveys at the institutional and department levels, which are the basis for the U-Multirank gender monitor.

 Gender balance is defined as having a minimum of 40% of ‘both’ sexes (European Commission 2010).
 Our data shows that there are many departments and subjects where gender balance is not (yet) achieved, both among students enrolled and graduates, as well as among staff.
 Most prominent gender imbalances can be found among engineering subjects as well as in computer science and physics (male dominated), and among female dominated programmes such as nursing, education and social work.
 Between these two extremes, there are subjects, which do show a gender balance, in particular in terms of students and graduates.